Battery Point Lighthouse and Our Daily Bread Ministries

 Ministry to Crescent City

-William and Roberta Hayes spent the months of March 2013 and March 2016 (invited back again March 2018), living in the 162-year-old, Battery Point Lighthouse in Crescent City, as lighthouse keepers and giving tours.
-Both times, William walked the cross through Crescent City and up to the lighthouse, where he mounted the cross on the flag pole.
-Also, both times, William preached a sunrise, Resurrection Sunday service.
+William and Roberta Hayes spent the months of March 2013, March 2016, and March 2018 (invited back again March 2021), living in the 165-year-old, Battery Point Lighthouse in Crescent City, as lighthouse keepers and giving tours.
+Two times, William walked the cross through Crescent City and up to the lighthouse, where he mounted the cross on the flag pole.
+Also, all three times, William preached a sunrise, Resurrection Sunday service.
 William and Roberta worked with Our Daily Bread Ministries, 1135 Harrold St.,ministering to and with the homeless and staff in a variety of ways, both years, as well as other times throughout the intervening years.

 William walked the cross through Crescent City in the morning starting at 8 am from the Daily Bread mission.
 One lady was dressed as Mary and walked behind him.
 His route took him down Hwy.
 101, then turned to go through the main downtown (where the grocery store, banks, Triplicate are), then down to Front St. ending at the lighthouse.
 There were a lot of reactions from people, from the honking of horns, to people stopping and watching them.
 We heard later about a lady who was driving, was so overcome by what she saw, she started crying and stopped her car to recover.
 We got back to the lighthouse about 8:30 and William walked the cross up the hill.
 Roberta heard people talking on the beach about how spectacular that was.
 He planted it in the hole where the flag pole used to be (since the flag/flag pole was destroyed in February from a storm).
 We set up our sound system out there and played praised and worship music all day.
 Then around 9:30 we started our all day prayer meeting, we sang a bit then William preached a bit.
 Those who weren’t staying on the isthmus all day left around 11 when the tide came in.
 Only 2 ladies stayed for the day, we had a great day of praise and prayer.